Cal State University Northridge CA (Sociology)

 My short term goals are to finish my masters program in Counseling Psychology and to be fluent in data collecting as a Behavioral Therapist.
 My long-term goal is to work with a range of clients in positive psychology based therapy as well as become a middle school counselor and educator.

 My passion is helping others in their educational and well-being goals.
 Education and awareness are the solutions to ending the social problems we face today, such as poverty and the increase of diagnosed mental illnesses.
 I also believe in the power of human connection; in order to learn, one must have that special connection with the person who they are learning from.
 Mentoring and showing by example is one of the ways that I try to help someone else build a brighter, more optimistic, educational future!
-Continuously seeking new opportunities to help people academically and personally, I've attained a passion for helping kids and adults in writing, English proficiency, … Read more
+Continuously seeking new opportunities to help people academically and personally, I've attained a passion for helping kids and adults in writing, English proficiency, grammar, math, and more importantly, life skills.

 My son seems to be more and more comfortable with Alyssa which certainly helps in getting the most out of his lessons!